Encourage students to reflect on the negative consequences of bullying using these powerful bullying writing prompts.

 38. Write a story about a group of kids working together to defeat the neighborhood bully.

 39. Can you identify a bully?
-He or she is not always obvious.
-From your knowledge, describe the characteristics of a bully.
+Describe the characteristics of a bully.

 40. Compare and contrast the characteristics of a bully and a friend.

-41. In your opinion, why do you think a person chooses to become a bully?
+41. Why do you think a person chooses to become a bully?
 Explain your thinking.

 42. Write about a time when you teased someone.
 How did you feel afterwards?
 If you could go back in time, what would you change about that situation?